Simplified decision making in the belief space using belief sparsification

-We wish to generate and solve a simplified yet analogous decision problem $\problem_s \doteq \left({\bm\xi}_s,\mathcal{A}_s,J_s\right)$, which results in the same (or similar) action selection, but for which the solution is more computationally efficient.
-This can be achieved by altering or approximating any of the problem components -- initial state, candidate actions, or objective function \changedAdded{-- in order to alleviate the calculation of the candidates' objective values.
+According to our suggested solution approach, we wish to generate and solve a simplified yet analogous decision problem $\problem_s \doteq \left({\bm\xi}_s,\mathcal{A}_s,V_s\right)$, which results in the same (or similar) action selection, but for which the solution is more computationally efficient.
+This can be achieved by altering or approximating any of the problem components -- initial state, candidate actions, or objective function -- in order to alleviate the calculation of the candidates' objective values.
 Nonetheless, approximating each of these components represents a different simplification approach.
-For example, there is a logical difference between simplifying the initial state (i.e., examining different states under the same objective function), and simplifying the objective function (i.e., examining the same state under different objectives); in the first case, we would like to maintain a certain relation between states, and in the second one, a relation between functions. }
+For example, there is a logical difference between simplifying the initial state (i.e., examining different states under the same objective function), and simplifying the objective function (i.e., examining the same state under different objectives); in the first case, we would like to maintain a certain relation between states, and in the second one, a relation between functions.

-Next, let us introduce additional ideas to help formalize our goal, and see how these can guide us towards designing effective simplification methods, which are guaranteed to preserve the quality of solution.
+Next, we will introduce additional ideas to help formalize our goal, and see how these can guide us towards designing effective simplification methods, which are guaranteed to preserve the quality of solution.

-\subsection{Analyzing Simplifications}
+\subsection{Analyzing simplifications}

-\subsubsection{Simplification Loss}
+\subsubsection{Simplification loss}

 Examining a simplified decision problem may lead to loss in the quality of solution, when the selected action is not the real optimal action.
 We can express this loss with the following simplification quality measure: